AgnieszkaBytomska/AgnieszkaBytomska.github.io/docs/GitHub Pages.md

 1. In the upper-right corner of any page select **New repository**.

 2. Create a new public repository named *username.github.io*, where username is your username (or organization name) on GitHub.
+3. In GitHub Pages cofigure the settings for a new repository eg. private or public view preferences

 For more information, see : [Creating a repository for your site](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site)